jaffamonkey/current-blog/content/resume/cv.md

 #### Activities
 * Strategic leadership in overall testing approach.
-* Devising BDD testing strategy.
+* Devising BDD testing strategy and exploratory test approach
 * Mentored and trained team members on BDD methodologies, tools, and techniques.
-* Technical expertise role in developing and identifying tools that would improve and optimize quality.
-* Improved productivity by use of test automation frameworks and tools, and educating others.
 * Creating and maintaining Behat UI and API testing framework.
 * Introducing load, accessibility and security test automation as standard practice.
-* User Story/Scenarios development.
-* Gherkin training for Business Analysts.
+* Gherkin training and mentoring for Product Owners.
-* Ongoing implementation of open source tools to improve framework.
-* Maintaining scenario-driven tests for Continuous Integration process.
+* Maintaining scenario-driven tests for CI pipeline.
 * Maintaining tests in CI/CD pipelines.

 ## KPMG
 ( _Apr 2011 to Dec 2012_ )